carriercomm/Neophytos/README.md

 I prefer to use Python as it provides rapid application development and is easy to use with an assortment of libraries, but when it comes to performance it is not always so great.

+I use PyQt4 for the GUI because it is a stable, modern, mature, cross-platform, simple, and powerful.

 Current State
 =====